julianduque/beaglebone-io/README.md

 ```

 The next example blinks the default LED with Johnny-Five.
 The built-in LED
-with ID USR3 is the default LED on both the BeagleBone Black and the
+with ID USR3 is the default LED on the BeagleBone Black, BeagleBone Green
-PocketBeagle.
-It's possible to try this program on either a BeagleBone Black
+Wireless and PocketBeagle.
+It's possible to try this program on any of these
-or PocketBeagle without connecting any additional hardware to board.
+boards without connecting any additional hardware to the board.
 Note how
 the `Led` constructor is called without any arguments.
 If no arguments are
 passed to the `Led` constructor Johnny-Five assumes that the default LED
 should be used.